elastic/elasticsearch-docker/README.md

 ### Notes for production use and defaults

 1. It is important to correctly set capabilities and ulimits via Docker cli.
-The following are required, also see docker-compose.yml:
+The following are required, also see [docker-compose.yml](https://github.com/elastic/elasticsearch-docker/blob/master/docker-compose.yml):
    `--cap-add=IPC_LOCK --ulimit memlock=-1:-1 --ulimit nofile=65536:65536`

 2. Define [discovery.zen.minimum_master_nodes](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery-zen.html) based on your requirements

+3. The image [exposes](https://docs.docker.com/engine/reference/builder/#/expose) ports 9200 and 9300.
+For clusters it is recommended to randomize the listening ports with `--publish-all`, unless you are pinning one container per host

-3. By default the image will use 2g for Java Heap.
-You need to define the env var `ES_JAVA_OPTS` to match your requirements, e.g. to use 16GB use -e ES_JAVA_OPTS="-Xms16g -Xms=16g" with `docker run`.
+4. Use the env var `ES_JAVA_OPTS` to set heap size, e.g. to use 16GB use `-e ES_JAVA_OPTS="-Xms16g -Xmx=16g"` with `docker run`.
 It is also recommended to set a memory limit for the container.

-4. It is recommended to pin your deployments to a specific version of the Elasticsearch Docker image, especially if you are using an orchestration framework like Kubernetes, Amazon ECS or Docker Swarm.
+5. It is recommended to pin your deployments to a specific version of the Elasticsearch Docker image, especially if you are using an orchestration framework like Kubernetes, Amazon ECS or Docker Swarm.

-5. Always use a volume bound on `/usr/share/elasticsearch/data`, as seen above, for the following reasons:
+6. Always use a volume bound on `/usr/share/elasticsearch/data`, as shown in the examples, for the following reasons:

   - The data of your elasticsearch node won't be lost if the container gets killed
   - Elasticsearch is IO sensitive and you should not be using the Docker Storage Driver
   - Allows the use of advanced [Docker volume plugins](https://docs.docker.com/engine/extend/plugins/#volume-plugins)

-6. Consider centralizing your logs by using a different [logging driver](https://docs.docker.com/engine/admin/logging/overview/).
+7. Consider centralizing your logs by using a different [logging driver](https://docs.docker.com/engine/admin/logging/overview/).
 Also note that the default json-file logging driver is not ideally suited for production use.

 #### Configuring [Elasticsearch settings](https://www.elastic.co/guide/en/elasticsearch/reference/2.1/setup-configuration.html#settings):